 - The assets and deferred outflows or resources of the District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year as shown in the summary of net position on the following pages.
-The unrestricted amount of net position may be used to meet the District's ongoing obligations to citizens and creditors. - The District's total net position increased as shown in the summary of changes in net assets table on the following pages.
-The increase this year was due to a decrease in project costs incurred during the year in comparison the prior year.
-The District levies ahead and spends as projects become feasible. - For the current fiscal year, the District's governmental funds fund balances are shown in the Financial Analysis of the District's Funds section of the MD&A. The total fund balance increased in comparison with the prior year.
-This increase was mainly due positive budget variances in program and project expenditures. - Unassigned fund balance in the General fund as shown in the financial analysis of the District's funds section increased from prior year.
+The unrestricted amount of net position may be used to meet the District's ongoing obligations to citizens and creditors. - The District's total net position increased as shown in the summary of changes in net position table on the following pages.
+The increase in net position was due to a decrease in project costs incurred during and an increase in property tax revenue and investment earnings. - For the current fiscal year, the District's governmental fund balances are shown in the Financial Analysis of the Governmental Fund section of the MD&A. The total fund balance increased in comparison with the prior year.
+This increase was mainly due to favorable budget variances in program and project expenditure. - Classification of fund balances in the 509 Implementation fund are shown in the financial analysis of the District's funds section.